vacammar/git-survival-kit/README.md

 Yes, that's all. </br>
 Enjoy the power of Git 🚀

+## The credentials hells 🔥

+How many times we have entered credentials after single git command?</br>
+I think it has happened to everyone at least once.

+To solve this, use the below command:

+`git config --global credential.helper store`

+after, the credentials are stored into `~/.git-credentials` file and Git not ask you to digit again 😉

 ## Reference Documentation
 For further references, please consider the following resources: